JianhengHou/consumption-tracking-and-causal-analysis/README.md

   <em>Secotors Ranked by CII scores </em>
 </p>

-### Top Demographic Factors by Ranking
+### Explanatory Factors Analysis
+Based on consumer demographic attributes, the mode finds out and rank attributes that dominate the big shift of the consumption metric between two periods, i.e. the targeted month (with unexpected consumption level) v.s a specified month prior (with normal consumption level).

-Once a certain sector is selected from top movers, a tree-based model will train on the data and calculate feature importance through their Gini Scores.
+Or more technically, once a certain sector is selected from top movers, a tree-based model will train on the data and calculate feature importance through their Gini Scores.
 By ranking their normalized feature importance scores, we can see details of how feature values change under a certain selected feature over two periods (in this case: last month vs current month).

 <p align="center">